pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.md

 ![Screenshot of details of the Image Scanner stage.
 CVEs are listed.](images/scc-scan.png)

-When a workload is deployed to a cluster that has the `deliverable` package installed, you will observe a new section in the supply chain that will show the **Pull Config** as well as the **Delivery**.
-A box will surround this section, showing the name of the cluster at the top, indicating which clusters the config has been deployed to.
+When a workload is deployed to a cluster that has the `deliverable` package installed, a new section appears in the supply chain that shows **Pull Config** and **Delivery**.
+A box surrounds this section and shows the name of the cluster at the top.
+This indicates which clusters the config has been deployed to.

 ![Screenshot of details of the Pull Config stage.](images/pull-config.png)